-Threshold - The signal level at which the Limiter begins to attenuate the signal. (+20 to -20 dBu).
+Threshold - The signal level at which the limiter begins to apply gain reduction to the signal.
+Threshold range is -20dBu to +20dBu.

-Ratio - The amount of attenuation to the signal above the threshold point.
-Fixed at infinite, meaning no signal beyond this level.
+Ratio - The amount of gain reduction applied to signal above threshold.
+Fixed at infinite, there is no signal increase above threshold.

-Attack Time - The rate (in ms/dB) at which the Limiter attenuates the input signal, once the signal reaches threshold.
+Attack Time - The rate in mS/dB that gain reduction occurs after the signal level crosses threshold.

-Release Time - The rate (in ms/dB) at which the attenuation will return to normal, once the signal falls below threshold.
+Release Time - The rate in mS/dB that any gain reduction stops after the signal level drops below threshold.

-Link Group - Group to which all parameters are assigned, for simultaneous adjustment to multiple Limiters
+Link Group - Group to which all parameters are assigned, for simultaneous adjustment to multiple limiters

-Show Meter On Graph - Overlays the input/output level meters on the Limiter graphical display.
+Show Meter On Graph Checkbox - Overlays the input/output level meters on the limiter graphical display.

-Detector - Fixed at Peak.
+Detector Type - Fixed at peak detect for the limiter.